Righting Wrongs and

 We can then report on the financial and emotional damages you have suffered due to your employer’s actions, including lost wages, lost earning potential, lack of job prospects, emotional distress, and more.

 Having legal representation during an employment law trial is essential.
-It is likely that your employer, even if they are small, has a team of attorneys they will use to fight your case tooth and nail.
+It is likely that your employer, even if they are small, has a team of employment attorneys they will use to fight your case tooth and nail.
 By hiring representation early, you can protect your rights and seek justice for what you have gone through.

 How Long Does it Take to Resolve an Employment Law Case?